Zemon-tech/Genzy/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide: Cloudflare Pages (Frontend) & Fly.io (Backend)

-This guide provides instructions for deploying the Genzy application with:
+This guide provides instructions for deploying the Haven application with:
 - Frontend on Cloudflare Pages
 - Backend on Fly.io